-For someone who has no experience in social media management it would be like a novice swimming in an open water.
+For someone who has no experience in social media management, it would be like a novice swimming in open water.
 You need someone who knows the ins & outs of social media, and that could mean either hiring a specialist or collaborating with a freelancer.
-You could even allow a passionate member who possess the industry knowledge, and knows social media management fundamentals to spearhead the initiative.
+You could even allow a passionate member who possesses the industry knowledge and knows social media management fundamentals to spearhead the initiative.

-With that said, pushing social media management to different staffs who will handle it in their spare time, will not bring you the results you desire.
-In fact, there are some challenges you might face, if you move forward with an inexperienced person handling your social media.
+With that said, pushing social media management to different staff who will handle it in their spare time, will not bring you the results you desire.
+There are some challenges you might face if you move forward with an inexperienced person handling your social media.

 Social Media Challenges

-- You will assign someone who is knowledgeable in your field, but lack social media expertise.
-It’s pivotal to hire someone who possess solid understanding in social media management.
-Because it demands savviness, and strategic long term thinking.
+- You will assign someone knowledgeable in your field but lack social media expertise.
+It’s pivotal to hire someone who possesses a solid understanding of social media management.
+Because it demands savviness and strategic long term thinking.

-- B2B have the habit of operating in social media just to generate leads, instead of focusing on creating brand awareness.
+- B2B has the habit of operating in social media just to generate leads, instead of focusing on creating brand awareness.
 Your first goal in social media as B2B is creating a brand personality for your company.
-Your engagement and presences comes first, everything else is byproduct.
+Your engagement and presence come first, everything else is the byproduct.

 5. Leverage Your LinkedIn

 LinkedIn has a unique atmosphere, compared to Facebook or Twitter.
 You wouldn’t find your friend’s cat’s pictures there.
-LinkedIn established itself as a professional scene, for the purpose of creating professional connections.
+LinkedIn established itself as a professional scene, to create professional connections.
 Which is why 97% of B2B marketers like using this platform

 Furthermore, LinkedIn will help you to funnel the correct leads you want.
 Research reveals 44% of all B2B relevant leads come from LinkedIn.